Zipexpo/-CS5352-P1-submission-Ngan-Vuong-Thuy-Nguyen/README.md

 - project1_isomap.ipynb : running ISOMAP
 - project1_bothAlgorithm.ipynb : running UMAP and ISOMAP in different thread

+Please note that all measurement in this project may not avialable in Mac OS.
+I used Windown for collect those data

 ## Results

 For eliminate the time for import data and library, I record the profiling data twice (before and after running algorithms).
 Lateron, I subtract the data (not the peak data) to get the actual value during running code.